 Roadway impacts & overnight work

 As with all major construction projects, roadway impacts will occur throughout project construction, particularly at grade crossings.
-The project team will work with the cities and towns to maintain vehicle and pedestrian access through roadway work zones to the extent possible and to limit impacts on access to local businesses.
+The project team has been working with the cities and towns to maintain vehicle and pedestrian access through roadway work zones to the extent possible and to limit impacts on access to local businesses.

-The MBTA and project team will work to ensure all project updates and notices on construction impacts are communicated as soon as possible.
-The team will continue to work with the cities and towns to share the information and maintain open lines of communication.
+The MBTA and project team will continue to work to ensure all project updates and notices on construction impacts are communicated as soon as possible.
+The team works with the cities and towns to share the information and maintain open lines of communication.

 You can also sign up for project-related email updates.

-The South Coast Rail team plans to continue to hold public meetings across the Phase 1 project communities.
+The South Coast Rail team continues to hold public meetings across the Phase 1 project communities.
 The project team meets regularly with the cities and towns to identify opportune times for the project team to present key information and updates to the public and neighborhood groups.

 The South Coast Rail team anticipates meeting with a broad range of community organizations throughout construction.
 If you know of a neighborhood group that would benefit from an update from the team, please send us an email at SouthCoastRail@dot.state.ma.us